An interpretable universal bound for multiserver queues via a leave-one-out technique: Introduction

 where $\Rsmax \triangleq \sup_{t\geq0}\E{\mu S - t \given \mu S\geq t}$ (finite for a large class of light-tailed distributions), and the second term $\E{(\Lambda A)^2}/2 - \Ramin$ is a constant determined by the unitized arrival-time distribution.
 This bound holds assuming $\E{A^2}<\infty$, $\Rsmax < \infty$ (\Cref{assump:bdd-exp-remain}), $S$ is non-lattice (\Cref{assump:non-lattice}), and a certain positive Harris recurrence condition (\Cref{assump:modified-ggn-stable}).
 In the special case of the \mgn queue, \eqref{eq:intro:our-ggn-bound} further simplifies into

 The above two bounds are given in \Cref{sec:main-result} as direct corollaries of a more refined bound (\Cref{thm:main-upper-bound}), which has a better leading constant when $n = o(1/(1 - \rho))$.

-Our bounds scale as $1/(1-\rho)$ universally for all $\rho < 1$ and $n$.
-Compared with the bounds of \citep{LiGol_25}, our bounds require stronger assumptions on the service-time distribution, but often have much smaller constants when the assumptions are satisfied.
+Our bounds hold universally for all $\rho < 1$ and $n$ and have the order $O\big(1/(1-\rho)\big)$.
+Compared with the bounds in \citep{LiGol_25}, our bounds require stronger assumptions on the service-time distribution, but often have much smaller constants when the assumptions are satisfied.
 For example, in the \mgn queue whose service times follow the gamma distribution with the shape parameter $\alpha$ (i.e., with the squared coefficient of variation $1/\alpha$), $\Rsmax = \max(1, 1/\alpha)$, so \eqref{eq:intro:our-mgn-bound} implies $\Ep{\pi}{Q} \leq \max(1, 1/\alpha) / (1-\rho)$.
 We will provide more examples in \Cref{sec:main-result}.

 Our results also generalize to the \ggn queue with \emph{fully heterogeneous} servers.
 The details can be found in \Cref{sec:hetero}.